Reflections of a Life Well-Lived

 Sarge loved fishing!!!
 He and his family (especially Cather and Tamarkus) enjoyed their fishing trips to Corpus Christi, TX.
 Mr. Sanders was often seen at any events of his grands and great-grands.
 You would often hear him humming and singing along with “Big Band” and “Jazz” in his rich bass voice.
 He was privileged to travel as a civilian with his wife and family and later with his daughters.
 Mr. Sanders enjoyed watching sports especially the Dallas Cowboys, San Antonio Spurs and the Houston Astros.
 Most of all, he loved the Lord.
 His favorite verse: “Love Thy Neighbor as Thyself.”
 Matthew 22:39

 On December 5, 2020, Nathaniel Sanders, departed this earthly life peacefully at home, and entered into his eternal life with his Heavenly Father.

 Loving memories of “Daddy” will remain as he leaves behind two loving daughters, Jo Nell Yarbrough of Katy, TX, and Cather Manous; “PaPa” to granddaughters, Michelle Y. Wilson and Dyanna Flanagan; five great-grandchildren, Jamizia Manous, Tamarkus and Alia Flanagan, Jordyn Johnson-Manous, Genesis Noah Wilson and “Uncle Na” to a host of relatives and “Sarge” or “Nat” to his friends.

 “As long as we can love each other, we can die without ever going away.
 You live on in the hearts of everyone you have touched.”
 Morrie Schwartz

-To send flowers to the family or plant a tree in memory of ALEXANDER CLARKE, JR., please visit our floral store.
+To send flowers to the family or plant a tree in memory of NATHANIEL I. SANDERS, please visit our floral store.